 - Base DN: The Distinguished Name of the directory containing the users who will authenticate via SDO.
 If only a specific set of users will be configured to authenticate via SDO, they should be placed into a specific OU and the DN of that OU should be provided here.
 An example Base DN could appear as follows:

 - Host Name/URL: The URL of the public LDAPS directory server.
-This would typically be the Fully Qualified Domain Name of the Domain Controller.
+This would be the Fully Qualified Domain Name (FQDN) of the Domain Controller, which should also match the Subject Name of the certificate installed on the LDAPS server.
 An example Host Name/URL could appear as follows:

 - Base-64 Encoded Certificate: The LDAPS certificate that was either Self-Signed via the Certification Authority installed on your domain, or that was provided by your third-party Certificate Authority.
 The certificate should be saved locally as either a .cer or .pem file.